Technology and the Character of Contemporary Life

-Technology and the Character of Contemporary Life: A Philosophical Inquiry is a 1984 book by Albert Borgmann, an American philosopher, specializing in the philosophy of technology.
-Borgmann was born in Freiburg, Germany, and was a professor of philosophy at the University of Montana.

-Technology and the Character of Contemporary Life contributed to the emerging philosophical discussions of issues surrounding modern technology.
-Following a Heideggerian viewpoint, Borgmann introduced the notion of the device paradigm to explain what constitutes technology's essence, loosely based on Heidegger's notion of Gestell (enframing).
-The book explores the limitations of conventional ways of thinking about technology and its social context, both liberal democratic ideals, and Marxist lines of thought, concluding with a call for the reform of technology and the device paradigm via what he calls focal things and practices.
+The book was written by Albert Borgmann.
+Borgmann was a German-born American philosopher specializing in the philosophy of technology, and was a professor of philosophy at the University of Montana.
+Borgmann's device paradigm extends mid-century modern philosophical inquiries into the nature of technology including Heidegger's notion of Gestell (enframing) and Jacques Ellul's Technique (technology as a dominating force in the world).
+The book explores the limitations of conventional ways of thinking about technology and its social context, both liberal democratic ideals, and Marxist lines of thought, concluding with a call for the reform of technology and the device paradigm via focal things and practices.